• Skip to Content

 • Sustainable Biomaterials

-With 5–6 free elective courses as part of the curriculum and, if desired, by adding a minor in Arboriculture, Conservation Ecology, and Sustainable Timber Construction, or a certificate in River Conservation and Management, students can tailor their experience to stand out in the job market.
+With 5–6 free elective courses as part of the curriculum and, if desired, by adding a minor in Sustainable Urban Forests, Conservation Ecology, and Sustainable Timber Construction, or a certificate in River Conservation and Management, students can tailor their experience to stand out in the job market.

 The Forest Management AoE is accredited by the Society of American Foresters and the Sustainable Biomaterials AoE is accredited by the Society of Wood Science & Technology.
 This means that there is a nationwide recognition of the quality of the curriculum.